A great long loop in western sydney, following a lot of the Sydney water infrastructure and almost completely on separate cycle paths.

 On the western side of the station, the huge water pipes are unmissable, the path sets offalong them, well signposted and easy to ride.

-Apart from a few road crossings, its an easy and gentle climb up to Prospect Reservoir.
+Apart from a few road crossings, the pipeline track is an easy and gentle climb up to Prospect Reservoir.
 This is the last spot for public toilets and water bottle filling for a while so take advantage.

-The climb that follows is the hardest part of the ride, a steady grind up to the top of the dam and then climbs further.
-There is a great spot at the top of the hill to enjoy the view before roller coasting through the Western Sydney Parklands.
+The climb that follows is the hardest part of the ride, a steady grind in the sun up to the top of the dam and then climbs further.
+There is a great spot at the top of the hill to enjoy the view.
+Then cross the road and roll smoothly south through the Western Sydney Parklands.
+This section is a bit shadier than the dam but you ares till in the sun a bit.

 Navigation here isn't a problem, follow the path through rolling green hills, straight on past 2 intersections until you arrive at the gates of Calmsley hill city farm.
 You can start dropping down the hill through Abbortsbury taking laneways behind the houses, following signs to Stockdale park , keep left and wind your way down the creek for the next 5km or so.
 This is beautiful scenery and a very enjoyable ride.